-- Don't panic: stay calm.
-Follow your family escape plan. - .
-Get out of the house as quickly as possible.
-Don't stop to get dressed or collect anything. - Feel doors with the back of your hand before opening them.
+- Don't panic; stay calm.
+Follow your family escape plan. • Get out of the house as quickly as possible.
+Don't stop to get - dressed or collect anything.
+Feel doors with the back of your hand before opening them.
 If a door is cool, open it slowly.
-Don't open a hot door, Keep doors and vindows closed, unless you must escape through them. - Cover your nose and mouth with a cloth (preferably damp).
-Take short, shallow breaths. - Meet at your planned meeting place outside your home, and do a head count to make sure everybody got out safely. - Call the Fire Department as soon as possible from outside, Give your address, then your name. - Never go back inside a burning building for any reason - Contact your Fire Department for ideas on making your home safe.
+Don't open a hot door.
+Keep doors - and windows closed, unless you must escape through them.
+Cover your nose and mouth with a cloth (preferably damp). - Take short, shallow breaths.
+Meet at your planned meeting place outside your home, and do a head count to make sure everybody got out safely. - Call the Fire Department as soon as possible from outside. - Never go back inside a burning building for any reason. • Contact your Fire Department for ideas on making your home